ga-wdi-lessons/ruby-oop/readme.md

 In Ruby, normal variables are available only inside the method in which they were created.

-If you put an `@` before the variable's name, it's available inside the entire `instance` in which it was created.
+If you put an `@` before the variable's name, it becomes an instance variable and therefore available inside the entire `instance` in which it was created.

-This is an instance variable.

 ```rb
 class User